25% OFF On Grammarly Premium

 For fiction, create a protagonist with personality traits and struggles that children will connect with.
 Develop an interesting situation for your character to get into.

 For nonfiction, choose a topic that will fascinate your readers, like space travel, animals, or influential people in history.
-Research popular children’s books in the age range you are targeting to help generate ideas and understand what hooks young readers.
-Refine your concept until you have a premise that feels fun, meaningful, and engaging.
+Research popular children’s books in your target age range to help generate ideas and understand what hooks young readers.
+Refine your concept until you have a fun, meaningful, and engaging premise.

 Step 2.
 Outline your story arc

 Map out the trajectory of your story from beginning to end.
 Start by writing a summary of your overall plot.
-Then make an outline that breaks your story down into key scenes.
-Plot out the major events that will occur from the opening scene to the climax to the resolution.
+Then, make an outline that breaks your story down into key scenes.
+Plot out the major events that will occur from the opening scene to the climax and the resolution.
 Define character motivations and arcs.

 Plan how subplots or secondary storylines will fit together with the main narrative arc.
 Determine pacing and transitions between scenes.
 Outlining the structure ahead of time will make the writing process flow smoothly.